 British Associaton for Counselling and Psychotherapy - New Researcher Award 2009

-Nominated for the Vision UK John Thompson Award for Excellence in Services, Support and Care for my work on Counselling for Sight Loss Accreditation Course
+2019 - Vision UK John Thompson Award for Excellence in Services, Support and Care (Highly Commended) for my work on Counselling for Sight Loss Accreditation Course

 I am regularly involved in knowledge exchange activities and consultancies with sight loss charities, health boards, and service providers for blind and partially sighted people.

 28th-29th June 2018 - Sight Loss accreditation Course run in London, in collaboration with RNIB and Vision UK.

 Thurston, M (2018) The Psychological impact of sight loss.
 Retina Public Engagement Day, Fighting Blindness.
 Dublin 6th Oct 2018

 Thurston, M (2019) Sight loss and Mental Health.
 Workshop for Low Vision students at Glasgow Caledonian University.
 11th Jan 2019

 Thurston, M (2019) Mental health and sight loss.Training Day for Scottish War blinded.
 Linburn Centre.
 Edinburgh.
 28th March 2019